uebergeek999/Reddit-Simple-subreddit-word-cloud-generator-python/README.md

 # uebergeek999 fork of John Gee's subreddit wordcloud generator.
-Includes bug fix downloads to resolve nltk errors and a revision of the image generator to improve resolution.
+Includes bug fixes to resolve various errors and a revision of the image generator to improve resolution.

 --------------------------------------------------